jjsch-dev/ceiling-fan-iot/README.md

 ## Explode view

-As the purpose was to replace an old controller from my house, to fit it into a 100mm box I had to build a PCB in order to decrease the footprint, and 3d print the front to mount it on a standard frame.
+As the purpose was to replace an old controller from my house, to fit it into a 100mm box I had to build a PCB to reduce space and use a 3D printer for the front cover that would fit a standard frame.

-As in linux there is no support for fusion 360 use onshape for the [assembly](https://cad.onshape.com/documents/71acf9008c56a0b1a5695f37/w/967222a47d34025a139e3862/e/0c178ba322c00475acc6add3) cads and the [front cover](https://cad.onshape.com/documents/136d4c7a6a8e92c2be45bf03/w/4c451ab5564fe96ef80b367c/e/ab9c2ed234f4e64b43c2f324) which only requires a browser, and the result is amazing.
+As in linux there is no support for fusion 360 use onshape to model the [assembly](https://cad.onshape.com/documents/71acf9008c56a0b1a5695f37/w/967222a47d34025a139e3862/e/0c178ba322c00475acc6add3) and cads of the [front cover](https://cad.onshape.com/documents/136d4c7a6a8e92c2be45bf03/w/4c451ab5564fe96ef80b367c/e/ab9c2ed234f4e64b43c2f324) which only requires a browser, and the result is amazing.
 And to design and manufacture the [PCB](https://easyeda.com/juanschiavoni/ceiling-iot-esp32-c3) use easyeda, the manufacturing service is good, but I could not export the pcba in step format, I had to use kicad.

 ![](images/explode_view_v18.gif)